WHAT DOCUMENTS DO I NEED TO OBTAIN BEFORE MY ARRIVAL?

 Animal Health Division of that State Secretary - Department of International Trade Control

 To enter any other domestic animal

-To transfer from Carrasco Airport to Montevideo, you can choose from the following options:
+To get from Carrasco Airport to Montevideo, there are the following options:

 1- Public buses to Montevideo, suburban and interdepartmental:

 MIGRATION SUPPORT SERVICES

 Some of the following websites offer advice services to migrants: